Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Background and Related Work

 We say that the model $h$ OOD-generalizes from $D_{\mathrm{tr}}$ to $D_{\mathrm{te}}$ if its OOD risk $\mathcal{R}_{D_{\mathrm{te}}}(h)$ remains comparable to its in-distribution risk $\mathcal{R}_{D_{\mathrm{tr}}}(h)$, indicating minimal performance degradation despite the distributional shift.
 In the context of neural algorithmic reasoning, three main types of deviation between $D_{\mathrm{tr}}$ and $D_{\mathrm{te}}$ are important in measuring a model's capabilities:

-\begin{description} \item[Length Generalization.]
-Both distributions draw their numerical entries from the same range but the test sequences are strictly longer, $D_{\mathrm{te}}(\mathcal X)\subsetneq\bigl(\mathbb R^{>0}\bigr)^{n_{\max}}$ with $n_{\max}>n_{\mathrm{tr}}$.
+{\bf 1.
+Length Generalization} Both distributions draw their numerical entries from the same range but the test sequences are strictly longer, $D_{\mathrm{te}}(\mathcal X)\subsetneq\bigl(\mathbb R^{>0}\bigr)^{n_{\max}}$ with $n_{\max}>n_{\mathrm{tr}}$.
 Here, a good performance indicates that the network has learned a parallel or recursive scheme that scales with input size rather than memorizing a fixed shallow circuit.

-\item[Value generalization.]
-The two distributions share the same support with respect to sequence length but $\operatorname{supp}\bigl(D_{\mathrm{te}}(\mathcal X)\bigr)$ contains magnitudes never encountered during training, i.e.\ $\operatorname{supp}\bigl(D_{\mathrm{te}}(\mathcal X)\bigr) \setminus\operatorname{supp}\bigl(D_{\mathrm{tr}}(\mathcal X)\bigr)\neq\varnothing$ .
+{\bf 2.
+Value generalization} The two distributions share the same support with respect to sequence length but $\operatorname{supp}\bigl(D_{\mathrm{te}}(\mathcal X)\bigr)$ contains magnitudes never encountered during training, i.e.\ $\operatorname{supp}\bigl(D_{\mathrm{te}}(\mathcal X)\bigr) \setminus\operatorname{supp}\bigl(D_{\mathrm{tr}}(\mathcal X)\bigr)\neq\varnothing$ .
 For arithmetic or DP-style tasks, value generalization is the clearest evidence that the model has learned the \emph{rule} rather than the lookup table of seen inputs.

-\item[Adversarial-attack generalization.]
-Adversarial attacks aim to cause a model to make mistakes with perturbations (adversarial samples) or predefined patterns (backdoor triggers).
-Here $D_{\mathrm{te}}$ is obtained from $D_{\mathrm{tr}}$ by an $\ell_{p}$-bounded, perturbation map $\mathcal A:\mathcal X\to\mathcal X$: $x_{\mathrm{adv}}=\mathcal A(x)$ with $\|x_{\mathrm{adv}}-x\|_{p}\le\varepsilon$.
+{\bf 3.
+Perturbative-noise generalization} Noisy data, whether arising from measurement error, adversarial attack, or any other source, often causes models to make mistakes and must be accounted for in model design.
+To test noise robustness, $D_{\mathrm{te}}$ is obtained from $D_{\mathrm{tr}}$ by an $\ell_{p}$-bounded, perturbation map $\mathcal A:\mathcal X\to\mathcal X$ such that $x_{\mathrm{ptb}}=\mathcal A(x)$ with $\|x_{\mathrm{ptb}}-x\|_{p}\le\varepsilon$.
 Robust generalization demands that the risk remains low even under the worst allowed $\mathcal A$.
 This regime probes the stability and smoothness of the learned function of the architecture.
-The adversarial reliability of Neural Algorithmic Reasoning models are very important for many real-world systems, especially for cryptographic schemes~\cite{8819706}. \end{description}
+The perturbative noise robustness of Neural Algorithmic Reasoning models is very important for many real-world systems, especially for cryptographic schemes~\cite{8819706}.

-Length, value, and adversarial generalization stress complementary facets of algorithmic competence\cite{nerem2025graphneural,mahdavi2023betteroutof}.
-Thus, a model as a true reasoning circuit\cite{li2025circuittransf,dudzik2022graph} that excels simultaneously in all three regimes offers strong evidence of having internalized the underlying combinatorial procedure rather than a brittle statistical surrogate.
+Length, value, and perturbative noise generalization stress complementary facets of algorithmic competence \cite{nerem2025graphneural,mahdavi2023betteroutof}.
+Thus, a model as a true reasoning circuit \cite{li2025circuittransf,dudzik2022graph} that excels simultaneously in all three regimes offers strong evidence of having internalized the underlying combinatorial procedure rather than a brittle statistical surrogate.